isyanghou/6keys/docs/en/Six-Keys_Criticality_QA.md

 > **🎻 Core Idea**
 > Music is not just sound; it is structured information that can directly manipulate the geometry of our conscious state space.

-### ❓ 5-5.
-Why do animals like crows and dolphins still show reasoning or tool-use abilities despite lacking a large neocortex compared to humans?
+### ❓ 問題 5-5：問題 5-5：問題 5-5：Why do animals like crows and dolphins still show reasoning or tool-use abilities despite lacking a large neocortex compared to humans?

 **💡 Answer:**